 Eventually you’ll discover whether you thrive on sprints or blossom with long runs.
 That, perhaps, you need three days to recover from quick intervals but can do strong tempo runs virtually back-to-back.
 That you need a third fewer, or a few more, repeats than called for in the plan to reach that maximum exhaustion point where fatigue threatens to exceed training stimulus.
 Once you’ve discovered this, you’ll be ready to adapt your best program to make you fast, strong, rested and ready.
 Be honest, be brutal, be brave—then trust yourself to be the expert on you.

 The more you know about training the more personal you can get.
 Become a student of the sport.
-Delve into books like Daniel’s Running Formula, Pfitzinger’s Faster Road Racing and Advanced Marathoning, Hudson’s Run Faster, or the aforementioned McMillan’s You (Only Faster), which provides principles for personalizing training programs.
+Delve into books like Daniel’s Running Formula, Pfitzinger’s Faster Road Racing and Advanced Marathoning, Hudson’s Run Faster, or the aforementioned McMillan’s You (Only Faster), which provides principles for designing custom running plans.

 Once you’ve found a pattern that works for you, it’s easy to decide you just have to repeat it, that you’re done experimenting.
 You’re not.